 Funds from operations ("FFO") is a widely recognized measure of performance for Real Estate Investment Trusts ("REITs").
 We believe that FFO and FFO per diluted share, which are non-GAAP financial measures, are helpful to our investors as measures of our operating performance.
 We compute FFO in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT"), which may not be comparable to FFO reported by other REITs that do not compute FFO in accordance with the NAREIT definition, or that interpret the NAREIT definition differently than we interpret the definition.
 FFO adjusts for the effects of certain items, such as gains on transactions that occurred during the periods presented.
 To the extent a REIT recognizes a gain or loss with respect to the sale of incidental assets, the REIT has the option to exclude or include such gains and losses in the calculation of FFO.
 We have opted to exclude gains and losses from sales of incidental assets in our calculation of FFO.
 FFO does not represent cash generated from operating activities in accordance with GAAP and should not be considered to be an alternative to net income determined in accordance with GAAP.
-In addition, FFO should not be used as: (i) an indication of our financial performance determined in accordance with GAAP; (iii) a measure of our liquidity, or; (iv) an indicator of funds available for our cash needs, including our ability to make cash distributions to shareholders.
+In addition, FFO should not be used as: (i) an indication of our financial performance determined in accordance with GAAP; (ii) an alternative to cash flow from operating activities determined in accordance with GAAP; (iii) a measure of our liquidity, or; (iv) an indicator of funds available for our cash needs, including our ability to make cash distributions to shareholders.

-Below is a reconciliation of our reported net income to FFO for the three-month periods ended March 31, 2022 and 2021 (in thousands):
+Below is a reconciliation of our reported net income to FFO for the three and nine-month periods ended September 30, 2022 and 2021 (in thousands):